 - a.
 A quantitative and qualitative study backed with extensive meta-analysis will be conducted to provide a sectoral assessment.
-The study will consist of following components: - Key Informant Interviews & Focus Group Discussions Herein, it is proposed that key informant interviews be held with officials from central ministries/departments, state-level implementing bodies and district and block level adminstration.
-Other stakeholders supporting implementation or indirectly involved in enabling the scheme's success, as well as opinion makers at the village levelshould also be interviewed.
-National level key informants should also include experts from recognized national level think tanks, institutions and prominent non-profit organizations.
+The study will consist of following components: - Key Informant Interviews & Focus Group Discussions Herein, it is proposed that i. informant interviews held officials key be with from central ministries/departments, state-level implementing bodies and district and block level administration.
+Other stakeholders supporting implementation or indirectly involved in enabling scheme's success, as well as opinion makers at village level should also be interviewed.
+National level key informants should also include experts from recognized national level think tanks, institutions, prominent nonprofit organizations, government officials etc.